Shapes as Product Differentiation: Neural Network Embedding in the Analysis of Markets for Fonts: Introduction

 In this paper, we propose a framework to quantify the design-oriented attributes of a product and construct a low-dimensional space of products and measures for the degree of product differentiation using the Euclidean distance endowed in the space.
 We then illustrate how some of the economic questions above can be answered using this framework, such as market-driven product differentiation decisions of product designers in multi-product firms.

 For the purpose of this paper, we consider a particular design product: fonts.
 We use a dataset obtained from the world's largest online marketplace for Roman alphabet fonts.
 There are a few reasons to study the market for fonts.
 First, font is one of the simplest visually differentiated products.
-The shapes (i.e., two-dimensional monochrome visual information) of a fixed number of characters mostly describe the product.\footnote{These shapes are called typefaces.} Second, this visual information is simple to understand but important in predicting the functionality and value of the product.
+The shapes (i.e., two-dimensional monochrome visual information) of a fixed number of characters mostly describe the product.\footnote{These shapes are called typefaces.} This visual simplicity greatly facilitates our analysis.
+Second, the visual information is simple to understand but important in predicting the functionality and value of the product.
 Third, fonts are ubiquitous products; thus, the market for fonts is large with frequent productions and transactions.
-The online marketplace we consider has over 28,000 fonts (produced by font design firms called foundries) and 2,400,000 transactions over the past six years.
+The online marketplace we consider is the world's largest and has over 28,000 fonts (produced by font design firms called foundries) and 2,400,000 transactions over the past six years.
 Fourth, interesting policies are involved in this market, such as vertical integration.
 Finally and most importantly, font is a stylized product that saliently captures a key aspect many products in the market have in common: design attributes.

 The main challenge in quantitatively analyzing the market for fonts is that the main product attributes, their shapes, are high-dimensional.
-To address this challenge, we represent font shapes as low-dimensional neural network embeddings and construct a corresponding product space.
+To address this challenge, we represent font shapes as low-dimensional neural network embeddings and construct a corresponding space of fonts.
 In particular, we adapt a state-of-the-art method in convolutional neural networks (\citet{wang2014triplet}, \citet{schroff2015facenet}), where the network directly learns to map font images to a compact Euclidean space---that is, the embedding space---in which perceived visual similarity is preserved.
 The algorithm is sophisticated enough to recognize the \textit{style} of font shapes, which is crucial for our purpose.

 Another challenge is to ensure that the resulting embeddings represent economic agents' perceptions of the product's visual information.
 To this end, we employ two strategies.
 First, we use the images of entire \textit{pangrams} (instead of individual alphabet letters) as inputs in the neural network.\footnote{A pangram is a sentence that contains all the alphabet letters.} Because pangrams effectively capture important design elements that cannot be seen in individual letters (e.g., spacing, deep-height, up-height, and ligature), they are the most relevant decision variables for font designers and consumers.
 Second, we demonstrate that the obtained image embeddings contains a substantial amount of information that is mutually shared with \textit{tags}, which are word phrases that describe fonts (e.g., ``curly,'' ``flowing,'' ``geometric,'' ``organic'').
 Tags are assigned to each font by font designers and consumers and thus, we believe, represent the economic agents' perceptions of the product.
 We construct word embeddings from these tags using a simple neural network and calculate the mutual information between the word and image embeddings.